blobb999/TitanWar-Combo-Helper/readme.md

 ### 4. **Team Management**
 - Save and load teams directly from the GUI.
-- Manage up to 3 teams simultaneously.
+- Manage up to 6 teams simultaneously.
+- Full Reset of all set Teams.

 ---